DeviationTX/deviation-manual/source/ch_protocols.rst

 is used instead.
 It is necessary to manually bind each model before the first use.

+Note that binding does not exit until you move the AIL or ELE controls.
+This is so you can press the Failsafe button on some DSM receivers to set the failsafe value.

 .. macro:: floatimg images/|target|/ch_protocols/dsm2.png

 The DSM2 protocol also supports enabling/disabling the telemetry capability.
 This option is accessed by pressing the Protocol spin-box when DSM2 is shown.